sgarcia0206/comp122-f23/administrative/notes_09_04.md

         * New File (%N)
         * Save as `equation.j`
         * bottom-right-hand corner -- select desired syntax
-          - Open all with current extention as...
+          - Open all with current extension as...
           - Select 'java'